 The Dartmouth Institute for Health Policy and Clinical Practice (TDI) is dedicated to improving health care through education, research, policy reform, leadership improvement, and communication with patients and the public.
 TDI's Master of Public Health (MPH) curriculum is designed to provide every student with the fundamental skills, knowledge base, and philosophical foundation in health policy and clinical practice, with specific attention paid to public health, clinical/health services research, or health care leadership.
 The MPH/MBA joint degree offered with the Tuck School prepares graduates to take on leadership positions in both the public and private sectors of the health care industry.

 The PhD/MBA joint degree program offers the unique opportunity for PhD students at Dartmouth College to finish off their training with management education.
 The joint degree aims to produce individuals who are not only thoroughly trained in a scientific discipline but also possess fundamental business and entrepreneurial skills.
 The program is currently only available to PhD students at Dartmouth.
 Students must apply to and be admitted to the MBA program.
 The PhD experience will be counted as post-bachelors degree work experience.
 Matriculating students must enter with the regular Tuck class in the fall and complete the required first-year Tuck core curriculum.
 Students are expected to participate in an internship during the summer between their first and second Tuck years, to reinforce the MBA experience.
 Courses taken during the PhD program will be counted as the equivalent of one term's worth of electives.
 While application and admission to the MBA program can occur at any point while enrolled in the PhD program, it's recommended that students apply in the third or fourth year of their program.
-Students are encouraged to meet with advisors for the PhD/MBA Program, including deans Robert Hansen at Tuck, Brian Pogue of Thayer, or Kerry Landers of the Dartmouth Graduate Studies Office.
+Students are encouraged to meet with advisors for the PhD/MBA Program, including deans Joe Hall at Tuck, Ian Baker of Thayer, or Kerry Landers of the Guarini School of Graduate and Advanced Studies.
 It is important that PhD students show strong academic ability as well as demonstrated potential for leadership, and they should be able to articulate well why the MBA degree will help them achieve their goals.

 The three-year MBA/MALD dual degree program between the Fletcher School at Tufts University and the Tuck School of Business is also designed to prepare students for careers that combine international relations and business management.
 The program is particularly appropriate for students who are seeking management positions within international corporations, financial institutions, economic and development institutions and government agencies.
 The need is clear for individuals in these positions to have a sophisticated understanding of both international affairs and management issues.
 Note: Tuck also has an exchange program with the Fletcher School (see Exchange Programs).

-The MBA/MELP dual degree with nearby Vermont Law School enables students to earn the two degrees concurrently.
+The MBA/MCEP dual degree with nearby Vermont Law and Graduate School (VLGS) enables students to earn the two degrees concurrently.
 Climate change, wildlife protection, and alternative energy are just a few of the critical issues facing the world today.
-Vermont Law School and its Master of Environmental Law and Policy program are leading the movement to address these issues.
-The Master of Environmental Law and Policy program gives students a comprehensive knowledge of the policies and laws shaping the solutions to these problems and prepares graduates for leadership positions in the public and private sectors.
-Experiential learning opportunities with state and federal agencies, advocacy groups, and international organizations ensure that MELP graduates are prepared for real-world situations the first day on the job.
+Vermont Law and Graduate School and its Master of Climate and Environmental Policy program are leading the movement to address these issues.
+The MCEP program gives students a comprehensive knowledge of the policies shaping the solutions to these problems and prepares graduates for leadership positions in the public and private sectors.
+Experiential learning opportunities with state and federal agencies, advocacy groups, and international organizations ensure that MCEP graduates are prepared for real-world situations the first day on the job.
 VLGS courses are delivered either on campus or online.